Submissions Update:

 HOW TO WRITE A SYNOPSIS FOR A BOOK SUBMISSION

 Some writers mistakenly think that book editors are looking to steal their ideas, so they don't want to give away the ending.
-Instead of laying out the book, they try to lead the editor along with mysterious and ambigious statements.
-This is the sign of an amateur, and a sure road to rejection.
+Instead of laying out the book, they try to lead the editor along with mysterious and ambiguous statements.

 Writing a good synopsis is tough.
 Basically, you are trying to boil down the whole book into less than a thousand words.
 You will usually have to edit a synopsis several times before it's ready to send out to publishers.
 But a good one will save you a lot of wasted time.
 It will either generate a faster response by a publisher to see your work - or the work will be rejected faster.
 Saves a lot of time on both sides.